 Receive selected content straight into your inbox.

-Those arrested have been charged with organizing and participating in “unlawful assemblies” in August and October last year.
+The arrested activists have been charged with organizing and participating in “unlawful assemblies” in August and October last year.
 Some were also slapped with additional charges of publicizing “unauthorized meetings.”
 The 14 individuals are expected to appear in court next month.
 Lam Wing-ho, the police superintendent of Hong Kong, revealed that more arrests could be on the way.
 This is the biggest ever crackdown on the Hong Kong protestors.

 U.S. Secretary of State Mike Pompeo criticized the decision of Beijing and Hong Kong administration, pointing out that their action violates the commitments of the Sino-British Joint Declaration.
 In a tweet, he stated that politicized law enforcement was against the ideals of freedom of expression and peaceful assembly.

-Baroness Nathalie Bennett and Alistair Carmichael MP, the co-chairs of the UK All-Party Parliamentary Group in Hong Kong, said that the arrests were an iron fist deployed by the Chinese Communist Party to crush the pro-democracy movement in Hong Kong.
+Baroness Nathalie Bennett and Alistair Carmichael MP, the co-chairs of the UK All-Party Parliamentary Group in Hong Kong, said that the arrests of activists were an iron fist deployed by the Chinese Communist Party to crush the pro-democracy movement in Hong Kong.